Residential Aged Care

 2. Who is eligible for residential aged care?

-Most Senior Australians who choose to move into a residential aged care Home will do so using a government subsidy to assist with the cost of aged care.
-In order to access a subsidy, assessment of your care needs must first be done by the Aged Care Assessment Team (ACAT).
+Most senior Australians who choose to move into a residential aged care home will do so using a government subsidy to assist with the cost of aged care.
+In order to access a subsidy, assessment of your care needs must first be done by My Aged Care.

-You may be eligible for an ACAT assessment if you have:
+You may be eligible for an assessment if you have:

 - Registered with My Aged Care (visit myagedcare.gov.au)